-Qualified Small Employer Health Reimbursement Arrangement (QSEHRA): A QSEHRA is a type of HRA created in the 21st Century Cures Act, which permits small employers who do not offer group health plan coverage to any of their employees to provide a QSEHRA to their eligible employees.
-An eligible employee can use a QSEHRA to reimburse medical care expenses, as that term is defined under Section 213(d) of the Code, for themselves as well as any covered dependents (if permitted by the employer).
-To receive reimbursements from a QSEHRA, an employee and any covered dependents must be enrolled in MEC.
-Small employers could provide QSEHRAs for plan years beginning on or after January 1, 2017.
+Qualified Small Employer Health Reimbursement Arrangement (QSEHRA): A QSEHRA is a type of HRA created in the 21st Century Cures Act, which permits small employers that do not offer group health plan coverage to help with payment of medical expenses by providing a QSEHRA to their employees.
+An eligible employee can use a QSEHRA to reimburse medical care expenses, as that term is defined under Section 213(d) of the Internal Revenue Code, for themselves as well as any covered dependents (if permitted by the employer).
+To receive tax-favored reimbursements from a QSEHRA, an employee and any covered dependents must be enrolled in MEC.
+Small employers may provide QSEHRAs for plan years beginning on or after January 1, 2017.